 Shopping and budgeting

-Use percentages to understand sale prices, coupon stacking, cashback offers, and how much of your income goes to each category.
-A budget percentage often communicates spending priorities more clearly than raw dollars.
+Use percentages to understand sale prices, coupon savings, cashback offers, and income or spending categories.

 Data and statistics

-Percentages are everywhere in polls, survey summaries, dashboards, conversion rates, and analytics.
-They let you compare values on a common scale of 100.
+Percentages appear in polls, survey summaries, dashboards, conversion rates, and analytics reports.

 How to choose the right percentage formula quickly